 The next tier up is a PaaS solution.
-This builds on the best features of the IaaS solution (computer management, storage and network resources) while also providing responsibility for deploying and managing virtual machines themself.
+This builds on the best features of the IaaS solution (computer management, storage, and network resources) while also providing responsibility for deploying and managing virtual machines.
 Customers would no longer have to be responsible for the safety of virtual operating systems or the network layer above the applications and data.
 Just their apps and data themselves need to bother consumers.

-For customers who have no IT experience in-house, need to streamline their IT infrastructure or have internal resources, but who want to reallocate those resources for other projects this is a perfect option.
-If a customer does have the in-house IT expertise, they may need to work with the cloud service provider (CSP) to make sure there is a clear division of responsibility and each party understands their role in the overall management of the solution.
-It is also the best thing in both worlds because customers don’t have to worry much about the cloud solution’s security, but can have full control of their applications and data.
+For customers who have no IT experience in-house, need to streamline their IT infrastructure, or have internal resources, but who want to reallocate those resources for other projects, this is a perfect option.
+If a customer does have in-house IT expertise, they may need to work with the cloud service provider (CSP) to make sure there is a clear division of responsibility and each party understands their role in the overall management of the solution.
+It is also the best of both worlds because customers don’t have to worry much about the cloud solution’s security, but can have full control of their applications and data.

 What is SaaS?

 A SaaS approach is the ideal choice for a customer who needs to outsource managing a managed service provider for the entire cloud infrastructure and applications.
 The magic of a SaaS approach is that customers lend access to host applications effectively.
 The customer will load their data into the application and may have some customization capabilities, but for the most part, they are paying for access to a pre-designed solution that is capable of being rapidly deployed.

 Customers who simply want to run an application without the in-house IT expertise for the infrastructure or application (s) find a SaaS solution to be perfect for their needs.
 If a customer wants the ability to control aspects of the infrastructure or control the overall security of the solution, they may find the SaaS option a bit too restrictive.